zhlicen/md.htm/README.md

 # md.htm
-An example of zeromd.js, embed markdown files in html, view markdown file directly
+This example demonstrates how to embed Markdown files in HTML and view them directly using `zeromd.js`.

 # Reference
 - [zeromd.js](https://github.com/zerodevx/zero-md)